anviljs/anvil.js/README.md

         "continuous": "true"
     }

-### Testing With Mocha

-Mocha might be the best thing ever.
-You can tell Anvil to run your spec files with mocha from the command line

-    anvil --mocha

-or by adding a "mocha" configuration block to your build.json file.

 ## Console log

 Anvil uses color-coded messages to let you see what's happening during the build.
 Here's the color key: